 The second problem was that there was a lack of clarity about what was ‘good enough’.
 Data scientists are all about the quality of the model, tuning hyper parameters and getting two per cent more, or improving it by 50 basis points — that’s what gets them excited.
 However, it isn’t always necessary to build the best, most perfect model.
 For example, if you have a $100 million renewal opportunity, you may not need to wait until your renewal prediction model works at 99.88% accuracy.
 It might be enough to move the product into production when you hit 90% accuracy.
 Getting a ‘quite-good’ product into use quickly might deliver more revenue than waiting to deliver something that is near-perfect.

 Data scientists are expensive.
-If you need a data science team, it is important you are getting the most value from them.
+If you need an agile data science team, it is important you are getting the most value from them.
 One way you can help is to ensure you have clear definitions of what ‘good’ looks like.
 The second way is to ensure that the initial work of cleaning, wrangling and processing the data is completed by a data platform.
 Here is where ProArch’s Dataware comes into play.

 To learn more about Dataware and how it can improve your readiness to apply data science to make or save millions, click here.
 If you wish to talk with one of the team, get in touch using the form below.